Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Preliminaries and Technical Background

-One interesting property of heavy-tailed distributions in the one-dimensional case is that they exhibit a certain compressibility property.
-Informally, if we consider a sequence of i.i.d.\ random variables coming from a heavy-tailed distribution, a small portion of these variables will likely have a very large magnitude due to the heaviness of the tails, and they will dominate all the other variables in terms of magnitudes \cite{nair2022fundamentals}.
-Therefore, if we only keep this small number of variables with large magnitude, we can `compress' (in a lossy way) the whole sequence of random variables by representing it with this small subset.
+\textbf{Compressibility of heavy-tailed processes. } One interesting property of heavy-tailed distributions in the one-dimensional case is that they exhibit a certain compressibility property.
+Informally, if we consider a sequence of i.i.d.\ random variables coming from a heavy-tailed distribution, a small portion of these variables will likely have a very large magnitude due to the heaviness of the tails, and they will dominate all the other variables in magnitude \citep{nair2022fundamentals}.
+Therefore, if we only keep this small number of variables with large magnitude, we can ``compress'' (in a lossy way) the whole sequence of random variables by representing it with this small subset.

-Concurrently, \cite{amini2011compressibility,compressible_distribution} provided formal proofs for these explanations.
-Formally, \cite{compressible_distribution} characterized the family of probability distributions whose i.i.d.\ realizations are compressible.
+Concurrently, \citet{amini2011compressibility,compressible_distribution} provided formal proofs for these explanations.
+Formally, \citet{compressible_distribution} characterized the family of probability distributions whose i.i.d.\ realizations are compressible.
 They introduced the notion of $\ell_p$-compressibility - in terms of the error made after pruning a fixed portion of small (in magnitude) elements of an i.i.d.\ sequence, whose common distribution has diverging $p$-th order moments.
 More precisely, let $X_n=(x_1, \ldots, x_n)$ be a sequence of i.i.d.\ random variables such that $\expec{|x_1|^\alpha}=\infty$ for some $\alpha\in \mathbb{R}_+$.
 Then, for all $p\ge\alpha$ and $0<\kappa\le 1$ denoting by $X_n^{(\kappa n)}$ the $\lfloor\kappa n\rfloor$ largest ordered statistics\footnote{In other words, $X_n^{(\kappa n)}$ is obtained by keeping only the largest (in magnitude) $\kappa n$ elements of $X_n$ and setting all the other elements to $0$.} of $X_n$, the following asymptotic on the relative compression error holds almost surely:

-Built upon this fact, \cite{barsbey2021heavy} proposed structural pruning of neural networks (the procedure described in Figure~\ref{plt:illus}) by assuming that the network weights provided by SGD will be asymptotically independent.
-In this study, instead of making this assumption, we will directly prove that the network weights will be asymptotically independent in the two layer neural network setting with additive heavy-tailed noise injections to SGD.
+Built upon this fact, \citet{barsbey2021heavy} proposed structural pruning of neural networks (the procedure described in Figure~\ref{plt:illus}) by assuming that the network weights provided by SGD will be asymptotically independent.
+In this study, instead of making this assumption, we will directly prove that the network weights will be asymptotically independent in the two layer (i.e. single-hidden-layer) neural network setting with additive heavy-tailed noise injections to SGD.